The Hitch-Hiker: Plot

-In the early 1950s, a serial-murdering hitchhiker is on a spree.
-A prison break-out, Emmett Myers (Talman), is blared in newspaper headlines.

-In California, two friends, Roy Collins (O'Brien) and Gilbert Bowen (Lovejoy), leave one evening on a planned fishing trip to San Felipe, Baja California, Mexico.
+In California, two friends, Roy Collins and Gilbert Bowen, leave one evening on a planned fishing trip to San Felipe, Baja California, Mexico.
 They cross the Mexico–United States border at Calexico-Mexicali and continue on through the night.
-They pick up Myers, who pulls a gun and holds them hostage.
+They pick up hitchhiker Emmett Myers, who pulls a gun and holds them hostage.
+Myers is a serial killer who has already kidnapped and murdered three other motorists in similar fashion.
 He forces them to drive him through the Baja California desert towards Santa Rosalía, Baja California Sur, where he plans to escape a police dragnet by taking a ferry across the Gulf of California to Guaymas.
 To avoid law enforcement, he orders the pair to drive at night.

 Collins and Bowen comply.
 In Mexico, Myers sadistically terrorizes the pair—at one point forcing Bowen to shoot a tin can out of Collins' hand with a game rifle—and revels in the ineffective attempts by Mexican law enforcement to catch him using checkpoints.
 After a tense moment while buying food, they stop for the night.
 Collins and Bowen discuss their plans to escape, and agree that they must only act at the right time or they will be killed.

 The next morning, the car radio fails, and Myers slugs Collins in the head for breaking it, so Bowen must drive.
 Meanwhile, police investigators learn the three are together and deduce where Myers is heading.
 At a gas station, Myers kills a dog, while Bowen leaves his wedding ring for the police to find.
 Overnight, Collins and Bowen attempt to escape, but Collins injures his ankle, and the pair are recaptured.
 As the police investigation proceeds, supervisors release false information to trick Myers, which seems to work.
 Later, when the car is damaged, Myers forces the group to continue on foot at gunpoint, and taunts them for missing opportunities to escape even if it would mean the other would be killed.

 Collins, Bowen, and Myers reach Santa Rosalía and head to a bar, where Myers tries to conceal his identity and find an English speaking local.
 Learning the regular ferry to Guaymas has burned, Myers pays a fisherman to take him there instead.
 However, as the threesome prepare to leave, a local resident recognizes Myers and alerts the authorities, who deploy to catch him at the pier.
 After a shootout and scuffle, Myers is subdued and Collins and Bowen are freed unharmed.